-The Environmental Protection Agency ’s (EPA) draft electric vehicle subsidy has been released informing about a change in the subsidies policy for both cars and motorcycles, which a reduction of new vehicles purchase by 6.000 yuan (almost US$850 on a total of
+The Environmental Protection Agency ’s (EPA) draft electric vehicle subsidy changed the subsidies policy for both cars and motorcycles, reducing new purchases by 6.000 yuan (US$850).

-From next year, the subsidy to purchase a new electric fueled motorcycles/scooter will be reduced from 10.000 yuan (US€1.427) to 7.000 yuan (US$1.000) and will be further reduced at 5.000 yuan in the 2021.
+From next year, new electric motorcycles/scooter subsidies will be reduced from 10.000 yuan (US€1.427) to 7.000 yuan (US$1.000) with a further reduction at 5.000 yuan in the 2021.
 This plan assumes that the strong incentives provided so far already helped the manufacturers to create scale economy in the production.

 Indeed, the incentive provided so far helped the boom of local start-up Gogoro and incentivized the other players develop a their own electric scooter lineup, with this segment already up a significant share of market, the highest in the World.